NMcHale029/BC-Project-1/README.md

 4b.
 Used source file from kaggle.com called UnitedStates Cities DB 'uscities.csv' to get coordinates: Latitude and Longitude for each city in State of New York.
-Identified that 106 of the 274 cities for NY State in this project had coordinates in the uscities.csv file. suspended looking further into this question. future study that may be more beneficial would be perhaps to study the increase in the average price of each city over a period of time.
+Identified that 106 of the 274 cities for NY State in this project had coordinates in the uscities.csv file. suspended looking further into this question. future study that may be more beneficial would be perhaps to study the increase in the average price of each city for one or more States over a period of time.
 Could utilize the sold date and address of the house.

 # Visuals